 Date of Authorship for this Version

 Borchard, Edwin; McDougal, Myres S.; and Lans, Asher, "Treaties and Congressional-Executive or Presidential Agreements" (1945).
 Faculty Scholarship Series.
-Paper 3623.
+3623.